SQream/sqream_docs/reference/sql/sql_functions/aggregate_functions/sum.rst

-.. _abs:
+.. _sum:

 **************************
-ABS
+SUM
 **************************

-Returns the absolute (positive) value of a numeric expression
+Returns the sum of numeric values, or only the distinct values.

 Syntax
 ==========